Private Function Computation for Noncolluding Coded Databases: Generic Query Generation for PC From Coded DSSs

 \section{Generic Query Generation for PC From Coded DSSs}

 In this section, we construct a generic query generation algorithm for a PIR-like scheme, where its \emph{dependent virtual} messages represent the evaluations of the $\mu$ candidate polynomial functions.
+A PIR-like scheme achieves a private retrieval of the desired \emph{virtual} message by following three important design principle: \begin{itemize} \item Enforcing symmetry across databases.
+Each database is queried for an equal number of symbols and the query structure does not depend on the individual database, i.e., the scheme structure is fixed for all databases. \item Enforcing symmetry across virtual messages. \item Exploiting side information represented by undesired information downloaded to maintain message symmetry. \end{itemize}

 The constructed generic algorithm is a generalized version of our query generation algorithm for PLC from coded DSSs, that first appeared in \cite{ObeadLinRosnesKliewer18_1}, and will act as the main building block for the PC schemes presented in this work.